 As more connected devices emerge, many players within the rising ecosystem are working on software and technology that will enable edge computing to take off.

-Over the next four years, Hewlett Packard Enterprise (HPE) will invest $4B in edge computing.
+Hewlett Packard Enterprise (HPE) said in 2018 that it would invest $4B in edge computing over the next four years.
 HPE’s Edgeline Converged Edge Systems is targeted at industrial partners that desire data center-level computing power while often operating in remote conditions.